Bus Passenger Injury Claims (And Other Bus Accidents)

 The scale of bus accident injuries

 Although the vast majority of bus journeys pass off completely safely and with no injury, the sheer numbers of such journeys which take place every year mean that accidents are sometimes bound to happen.
-According to the latest figures collected by the Department for Transport, there were 4.7 billion journeys made by bus in England in 2013/14, with over half of these journeys taking place in London.
+According to the latest figures collected by the Department for Transport, there were 4.44 billion journeys made by bus in England in 2016/17, with around half of these journeys taking place in London.
 The figure is based on estimates provided by the bus companies themselves which count each time someone boards a bus as a single separate journey.

 The legal obligations of bus companies

 In some parts of the media, the concept of claiming for compensation following an injury has been somewhat misrepresented, usually by focusing on unusual and egregious cases in which disreputable solicitors and/or clients attempted to take advantage of the system.
 The truth of the matter, however, is that the very nature of the so called ‘no win no fee’ system – under which solicitors only receive a fee for their work if they win the case – means that a personal injury solicitor is only going to take on those cases in which there is a good chance of success.
 In order to provide this chance of success, a case will have to involve circumstances where you place a degree of trust in somebody – in this case a bus company – and they abused that trust by behaving in a negligent manner, and that negligence resulted in you suffering a pesonal injury.

 Anyone running a bus company, for example, has to have been granted a Public Service Vehicle (PSV) Operators licence, and in order to receive it they have to abide by the details of legislation such as the Public Passenger Vehicles Act 1981, the Public Service Vehicles (Operators’ Licences) Regulations 1995 and the Road Transport Operator Regulations 2011.